Kenkibet/Quotes/README.md

 # Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.14.
 #### It is a quotes application that is supposed to allow a user to input quotes or delete them and have the quotes also voted on or against by upvote or downvote.
-April 2019.

 #### By KEN KIBET

 ## Description
 The quotes application enables a user to input quotes,upvote anddownvote.It includes a form where the user enters  their name, the quote and name of author and which is  displayed on the list component.They click the upvote button to upvote,downvote button to downvote

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.14.

 ## Development server